windKusanagi/weather-app/ProjectSummary.md

     ![](https://firebasestorage.googleapis.com/v0/b/weather-app-c8787.appspot.com/o/summary-gif%2F24-hrs.gif?alt=media&token=b0c45353-d8cc-4faa-aacf-ccbb34bd575b)

     >As shown in the gif, the app will also retrieve the next 24 hours' weather report based on the geo coordinates you provided.
+A day time icon or a night time icon will be shown based on the timestamp (in your local time).

 <br>